 This material is for general information purposes only.
 It does not constitute investment or financial advice and does not take into account any specific investment objectives, financial situation or needs.
 This is not an offer to provide asset management services, is not a recommendation or an offer or solicitation to buy, hold or sell any security or to execute any agreement for portfolio management or investment advisory services and this material has not been prepared in connection with any such offer.
-Before making any investment decision you should consider, with the assistance of a financial advisor, your individual investment needs, objectives and financial situation.
+Before making any investment decision you should conduct your own due diligence and consider your individual investment needs, objectives and financial situation and read the relevant offering documents for details including the risk factors disclosure.
+Any person who acts upon, or changes their investment position in reliance on, the information contained in these materials does so entirely at their own risk.

-We have taken reasonable care to ensure that this material is accurate, current, and complete and fit for its intended purpose and audience as at the date of publication.
-No assurance is given or liability accepted regarding the accuracy, validity or completeness of this material and we do not undertake to update it in future if circumstances change.
+We have taken reasonable care to ensure that this material is accurate, current, and complete and fit for its intended purpose and audience as at the date of publication but the information contained in the material may be subject to change thereafter without notice.
+No assurance is given or liability accepted regarding the accuracy, validity or completeness of this material.